Brumby: Population management

 Although poor management of feral horses may pose an ecological and environmental threat in some parts of Australia, their management is made difficult by issues of feasibility and public concern.
 Currently, management attempts vary, as feral horses are considered pests in some states, such as South Australia, but not others, including Queensland.
 There is also controversy over removal of brumbies from National Parks.
 The primary argument in favour of the removal of brumbies is that they impact on fragile ecosystems and damage and destroy endangered native flora and fauna.

-Public concern is a major issue in control efforts as many advocate for the protection of brumbies, including the Aboriginal people, who believe feral horses belong to the country.
+Public concern is a major issue in control efforts as many advocate for the protection of brumbies, including some Aboriginal people who believe feral horses belong to the country.
 Other horse interest groups resent the labelling of horses as "feral" and are completely opposed to any measures that threaten their survival.
-While some animal welfare groups such as the RSPCA reluctantly accept culling, other organizations such as Save the Brumbies oppose lethal culling techniques and attempt to organise relocation of the animals instead.
+While some animal welfare groups such as the RSPCA reluctantly accept culling, other organisations such as Save the Brumbies oppose lethal culling techniques and attempt to organise relocation of the animals instead.

 Meanwhile, conservationist groups, such as the Australian Conservation Foundation, favour humane culling as a means of control because of the damage brumby overpopulation can cause to native flora and fauna, but are also generally opposed to various means of extermination.
 This makes management a challenge for policymakers.